 We want this person behind bars, forbidden from ever owning another animal, and we want him to be denied pre-trial intervention (PTI).
 PTI is a diversionary program that is generally offered to first-time offenders as an alternative to other prescribed penalties (including but not limited to jail time).
 We will be presenting your signatures (and comments!) to the prosecutor.
 Please join us in letting the prosecutor know that we ALL care about animal cruelty cases and we want justice for Tori.

 Guard Dog USA Facebook page

-Update 1/14/2021: Animal Victory has been informed that court was transferred to Trenton Superior Court due to the charge being higher than what the municipal court hears.
+Update 1/14/2021: Animal Victory has been informed that the court was transferred to Trenton Superior Court due to the charge being higher than what the municipal court hears.
 The court is scheduled for Feb 2021.

-Update 10/28/2020: It is possible court was held today.
-We have sent 29,042 signatures to Read our letter to Public Information Officer Casey DeBalsio here
+Update 10/28/2020: It is possible the court was held today.
+We have sent 28,042 signatures to Read our letter to Public Information Officer Casey DeBalsio here

 Update 10/14/20: The following was the response that we received from our letter: "Good morning.
 I am familiar with the case.
 I just verified that the prosecution is still pending- meaning it has not yet reached any resolution such as a plea, trial, etc. It has an upcoming court date at the end of the month.
 I'm sorry I don't have more information for you."